Car evolution over the years

 Automobiles were first introduced to us a few centuries ago – and our lives were changed forever.
 Cars may not have changed that much these past few years, but they did have a remarkable transformation from that first introduction.
 Consumer preference and the resultant car trends also saw changes as they constantly adapt to the environment and technology at the time.
-Are you curious what kind of cars were popular before your favorite models?
+Are you curious what kind of cars were popular before your favourite models?
 It’s time to turn back the clock and look at the car evolution throughout the years!

 LATE 1800S AND EARLY 1900S: STEAM-POWERED HORSELESS CARRIAGE